 The Average Cost of a UK Wedding in 2026 is £20,604

-For our 2026 UK Wedding Report, we surveyed 7,000 newly married and actively planning couples, making this the largest and most comprehensive wedding cost dataset in the UK.
+Bridebook surveyed 7,000 newly married and actively planning couples for our 2026 report, making this one of the largest wedding cost datasets in the UK.

 Source: Bridebook’s UK Wedding Report 2026, based on a survey of 7,000 UK couples.